h-ql/ItemsDisplay/README.md

 ## Introduction

-This is repository of the Dota 2 game characters with content displaying.
+This is repository of the [Dota 2 game game content website](https://itemsdisplay-vmk74xsjsa-uc.a.run.app/).
 This repository is a sample web application used monolithic architecture with ASP.Net Core MVC pattern.

    [![Website screen shot](docs/HomePageScreenShot.png)](https://itemsdisplay-vmk74xsjsa-uc.a.run.app/)